UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 ## What is Statistical Learning?

 Imagine we work in a marketing agency.
-Our client wants to know whether or not the money spent on advertising is leading to sales and which advertising channels results in the most sales.
+Our client wants to know whether the money spent on advertising is leading to sales, and which advertising channels results in the most sales.
 They want to increase their sales and need to determine how to spend the money the right way to drive that increase.
 Suppose we want to figure out the **relationship between how the advertising budget is spent and sales** in order to increase sales for a client.

 - There are three types of advertising: TV, radio, and newspaper which can be labelled $X_1, X_2, and\ X_3$ respectively.

-- The advertising budgets in thousands of dollars are the independent variables, or _**predictor variables**._ which we label X (the horizontal axis)
+- The advertising budgets (in thousands of dollars) are independent, or _**predictor variables**_, which we label X (the horizontal axis).

-- The number of sales in thousands is the dependent variable, or _**response variable**_ which we label Y (the vertical axis)
+- The number of sales (in thousands of units) is the dependent, or _**response variable**_, which we label Y (the vertical axis).

 ---